MLLM-Tool/MLLM-Tool/README.md

-The whole Tool-LMM training involves:
+The whole MLLM-Tool training involves:

 - **Step-1**: Instruction Tuning.
 This stage instruction-tune 1) the ***LLM*** via LoRA, 2) ***input projection layer*** on the Tool-MMBench dataset.